inet-framework/inet/doc/src/users-guide/ch-network-autoconfig.rst

 ^^^^^^^^^^^^^^^^

 Multicast groups can be configured by adding ``<multicast-group>`` elements to the configuration file.
-Interfaces belongs to a multicast group will join to the group automatically.
+Interfaces that belong to a multicast group will join the group automatically.

-For example,
+For example: